klhub/misc/WSL2/KL's WSL Setup.md

 For the autocomplete capability, I've used deepseek and starcoder, both quite good.
 Download them from Ollama. https://docs.continue.dev/customize/deep-dives/autocomplete

+9. Add these two lines to ~/.bashrc
+- export OLLAMA_HOST=0.0.0.0:11434
+- nohup ollama serve > ~/.ollama/ollama.log 2>&1 &

-9. In your WSL Ubuntu prompt, type "code ." to launch VS Code for your WSL environment.
+10. In your WSL Ubuntu prompt, type "code ." to launch VS Code for your WSL environment.
 Find and install the "Continue" extension.
 You'll need to set up the LLMs to use.
 I'll give you my config.json for reference.

 VS Code with Continue basically the same capability of the popular CursorAI software except you have it hosted free locally.